League:

 The smart away kit was simply a colour reversal of the home kit.
 The very dark navy had slight hints of purple, the colour was called 'Peacoat' by Puma.

-During the close season, Oxford United made a request to have a home fixture on the exact date of the club's 125th anniversary.
-To mark this special occasion, the U's took to the field against Shrewsbury Town wearing a special one-off kit.
+During the close season, Oxford United requested a home fixture to coincide with the club's 125th anniversary date.
+To celebrate this milestone, the U's donned a special one-off kit.

-An orange and black Puma strip was chosen to represent the club's Headington United era and featured the Headington United crest from 1949 - the year that the club turned professional.
+An off-the-shelf Puma strip was chosen to represent the club's Headington United era and featured the Headington United crest from 1949 - the year that the club turned professional.

-To help create a retro feel, the kit did not include the 2018 sponsors' logos, although the obligatory EFL numbers and sleeve patches were still required.
+To enhance the retro feel, the kit excluded the 2018 sponsors' logos, although the mandatory EFL numbers and sleeve patches were still present.

-The shirts featured commemorative "125th Anniversary" text embroidered in the bottom right-hand corner.
-A further 125 unique 'limited edition' shirts were produced for fans to buy, with each of the shirts featuring an embroidered year between 1893 and 2018.
+Additionally, the shirts featured commemorative "125th Anniversary" text embroidered in the bottom right corner.
+A limited edition of 125 unique shirts was produced for fans to purchase, with each shirt showcasing an embroidered year ranging from 1893 to 2018.

 For the first time, Oxford United wore shirts featuring League Cup competition sleeve patches.